JackMagee21/Gitviz/README.md

 ## Current Limitations

 - Gitviz talks to the **unauthenticated** GitHub API, which is capped at 60 requests per hour — heavy browsing of a single repo can exhaust that quickly.
-- `summary` and `log` are fetched live from GitHub each time, so results depend on GitHub's API availability and response time.
+- All commands are fetched live from GitHub each time, so results depend on GitHub's API availability and response time.
-- On repos GitHub hasn't recently cached contributor stats for, `summary` may need a few seconds (and a retry) before data is ready.
+- Every command reads from the repo's default branch — there's no way to browse a different branch or tag.

-- On repos with 10,000+ commits, GitHub's API stops returning addition/deletion counts; `summary` shows `N/A` for those columns rather than a misleading `0`.
-See [`cmds/summaryLimitations.md`](cmds/summaryLimitations.md) for details.
+See [`LIMITATIONS.md`](LIMITATIONS.md) for the full list, including known gaps in `ls`, `log`, `summary`, and `repo`.

 ## Project structure